src-d/blog/content/post/difftree.md

 1. Start traversing both trees at the same time.

-2. While there are nodes left to traverse in both trees:
+2. While there are nodes left to visit in both trees:

-  Compare the names and/or hashes of the elements pointed by both paths and
+  Compare the names and/or hashes of the elements pointed to by both paths and
   decide:

-  - What changes have to be issued, if any.
+  - What changes must be issued, if any.

-  - How to advance the walkers: one, the other or both.
+  - How to advance the walkers: the first, the second or both.

 3. Issue changes to delete the remaining nodes from A or to insert the remaining nodes from B.

-Implementing this algorithm will involve writing:
+Implementing this algorithm involves writing:

 - A tree iterator that traverses trees in lexicographic depth-first order, returning the path to the nodes.

-- A comparator that takes the name and hash of the current paths of two tree iterators and tells us what changes should we issue and how to advance the iterators further.
+- A comparator that takes the name and hash of the current paths of two tree iterators and tells us what changes we should issue and how to advance the iterators further.

 Let us see how to implement each of them.

 # The tree iterator

-This will be a regular depth-first tree iterator if it were not for some interesting details:
+This would be a regular depth-first tree iterator if it were not for some interesting details:

 - siblings are to be iterated in lexicographic order by name.

-- it has to be possible to skip whole directories, instead of getting deeper into them.
-This is important for efficiency reasons, when the hash of two directories are the same, we want to be able to skip all their contents.
+- it must be possible to skip whole directories instead of penetrating deeper into them.
+This is important for efficiency reasons, when the hashes of two directories are the same, we would like to skip all their contents.

-Taking these into account, the iterator type will look something like this:
+Taking those into account, the iterator type will look something like this:

 ```go
 type Iterator interface {